Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: The polynomial algebra

-where $1_{\mathcal{P}}$ denotes the identity of $\mathcal{P}$.
-We use the apex $0$ in ${\cal P}_{F,n}^{0}$ to distinguish the monomial gradation (see (\ref{1.5a}) below), which is purely algebraic, from the orthogonal gradations, which will be introduced later on and depend on the choice of a state on $\mathcal{P}$.
+We use the apex $0$ in $\mathcal P_{F,n}^{0}$ to distinguish the monomial gradation (see (\ref{1.5a}) below), which is purely algebraic, from the orthogonal gradations, which will be introduced later on and depend on the choice of a state on $\mathcal{P}$.
 The only monomial of degree $n=0$ is by definition

 Therefore

 More generally, if $|F| =m$ then for any $n\in\mathbb N$ there are exactly

 monomials of degree $n$ localized in $F$ and, by the principle of identity of polynomials they are linearly independent.
 Therefore one has